syspremed/CRCAssigner/README.md

 file The file with the expression data, with genes on the rows and the first column should contain gene names.

-PAM Choice of which centroid to use, 786 genes signature (PAM786) or reduced set of 38 genes (PAM38).
+PAM Choice of which centroid to use, 786 genes signature ("PAM786") or reduced set of 38 genes ("PAM38").
 Default is 38 gene signature.
+Note the quotation marks should also be provided.

 und_cutoff Cutoff of identifying low confidence samples (und_cutoff = 0.15)